Temporary agency work

 Hygiene and safety conditions

-During the temporary worker's assignments, the user company is fully and solely responsible for the respect of hygiene, safety and health measures in the workplace.
+During the temporary agency worker's assignment, the user company is solely responsible for complying with all conditions of:

 Leave for the temporary agency worker

-In this case, the worker's length of service is taken into account from the first day of the assignment with the user company.
-Where applicable, this length of service will be taken away from the duration of the trial period.
+In these two cases, the temporary agency worker's length of service is taken into account from the first day of the assignment with the user company.
+Where applicable, this length of service will be deducted from the duration of the trial period.

 Expiry of the assignment contract